 An LSU Police officer wrote me a traffic ticket.
 How do I pay it?

-All traffic tickets written by LSUPD are sent to the 19th Judicial District Court located at 300 North Boulevard downtown (telephone 225-389-4836).
-Find more information at: http://www.ebrda.org/traffic_tickets.php
+All traffic tickets written by LSUPD are sent to the 19th Judicial District Court, which is located at 300 North Boulevard, Baton Rouge (ph: 225-389-4836).
+Find more information at: http://www.ebrda.org/traffic_tickets.php.

 Can LSU Police Officers arrest me?

-Yes; LSU Police Officers are peace officers with authority to enforce State Law with power of arrest.
+Yes.
+LSU Police Officers are peace officers with authority to enforce state law with powers of arrest.